eeshaan/crystal/README.txt

 - saved_state.json is created automatically every time the program is closed

 Known bugs:
+-Large, growing whitespace in the classmanagerwindow when new classes are added

 Future work:
 - Some enhancements we would like to make include: